oslabs-beta/Catalyst/README.md

     git clone https://github.com/oslabs-beta/Catalyst.git

-- Once you have the repo on your system, open the terminal in root directory of repo and install all the dependencies using:
+- Once you have the repo on your system, install all the dependencies using:

   npm install